"Trumpeter Imogen WHITEHEAD soared like a seraph..." The Times

 ”splendidly sonorous” The telegraph

-Imogen is a particular champion of the flugelhorn - an oft-overlooked member of the brass family - and is committed to raising its profile as a classical solo instrument through new commissions and arrangements.
-Her latest commission is a piece for solo flugelhorn by Charlotte Harding, funded by the Vaughan Williams Foundation, which will receive its be premiere in June 2024.
+As a soloist, Imogen has premiered numerous works (by composers such as Sally Beamish and Stephen Dodgson), many of which are featured on her upcoming debut solo album ‘Connection’.
+Imogen is a particular champion of the flugelhorn - an instrument often overlooked in the classical sphere - and is committed to raising its solo profile through new commissions and arrangements.
+Her latest commission is To Stay Open for solo flugelhorn, composed by Charlotte Harding and funded by the Vaughan Williams Foundation, which received its premiere in June 2024 (watch here).

 Click here to read Imogen’s most recent newsletter and here to join Imogen’s mailing list.